werdnakof/Operating-System-Notes/virtualization/paging.md

 	Chopping up space into fixed-sized pieces

-Instead of splitting up a process’s address space into some number of variable-sized logical segments (e.g., code, heap, stack), we divide it into fixed-sized units, each of which is a **_Page_**.
+Instead of splitting up a process’s address space into some number of variable-sized virtual segments (e.g., code, heap, stack), we divide it into fixed-sized units, each of which is a **_Page_**.

 **Frames**: physical memory as an array of fixed-sized slots called page frames